 Whilst influencer marketing isn’t a new concept, it is one that has grown in popularity over the past few years.
 Just a decade ago, influencer marketing was mostly limited to dedicated bloggers and celebrities, mainly due to social media being less popular than it is today.
 Now, the number of social media influencers increases daily.

 The use of influencers and influencer marketing differs and for many brands, there is conflicting advice as to whether influencer marketing is the right choice for a number of different industries.
+And if they need more convincing, influencer marketing statistics show that every business that spends $1 on an influencer, earns back $5.20.
 Creating an influencer marketing strategy can be tricky to navigate, but when it works, it can bring heaps of benefits and, more importantly, increased revenue.

 Whilst traditional advertising methods can get your brand message in front of a larger audience, influencer marketing uses a captive audience and data to tailor your key message to a smaller pool of consumers, who are much more likely to buy your products.
 Influencer marketing profits from posts that are put out to audiences by accounts, or influencers, that they trust and who align with their own interests and ambitions.
 This means that they are then much more likely to engage with and connect with the content and create a positive association with the product/s that are shown.